-Ever deploy an iOS app only to find a bug that crashes your app in a completely unexpected scenario?
-Or your app is working perfectly fine, but someone somewhere updates an API and suddenly an entire section of your app doesn’t work?
-Ordinarily, you’d have to fix the bug programmatically, submit a new version of your app to the iTunes store, and wait a week for the update while your users are dealing with a faulty app.
-Now, you can reduce bug liabilities by shipping your iOS app with Apptimize installed.
+If you suddenly face an unexpected bug, you’d ordinarily have to fix the bug programmatically, submit a new version of your app to the respective app store, and wait a week for the update while your users are dealing with a faulty app.
+Instant Updates allow you to avoid this scenario and reduce bug liabilities.

 Note: when an Instant Update is deployed, that Instant Update will show up as an original value for all subsequent experiments.
 It will not count toward your users allocated because it is not an A/B test.